Use 'Enter' for

 But the long electric field particles from a 'neutral' particle

-Are not able to change the direction of the particle of light
+Are not able to change the direction of a particle of light

 When the electric field particles are moving at right angles to the particle of light